 In the US, Smoyg is available right now through Amazon for under $20, and you’ll find it right here in the top spot on my Amazon Recommendations page.

-This article contains affiliate links to Amazon, which means that Needle ‘n Thread receives a small kickback for any purchase you make through the links, with no added cost to you.
+This article contains affiliate links to book sources, which means that Needle ‘n Thread receives a small kickback for any purchase you make through the links, with no added cost to you.
 Every little penny counts, so thanks for supporting Needle ‘n Thread by using my affiliate links!